jsr6720/goodreads-csv-to-md/posts/2020-10-25-the-best-business-books-ever.md

 ## My Review 3/5

+### Date Read
+2020/10/25

+### Date Added
+2020/10/25

-Already showing it’s age due to a conspicuous lack of big tech firms.
+My Thoughts: Already showing it’s age due to a conspicuous lack of big tech firms.
 This book has a handful of classics and a whole swath of “huh”?
 I do like the key concepts and was able to knock quite a few books off ‘the list’.
 Worth the checkout from the library.

 ---